ashishmgupta/blog/docs/SANS-HHC-2022/docs/ReturningRingsToSanta.md

-# Returning Rings to Santa
+# Returning the Golden Rings to Santa

 <p class=MyNormalStyle>After recovering all the rings, we talk back to Santa,